input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/issue-credential.md

   val signedCredential = credential.sign(masterKeyPair.privateKey)(EC)
 ```

-Note that we are using the keys related to the identifier generated in previous sections.
+**Note:** These are the keys related to the DID generated in the previous section.

-## Issue the credential
+## Issuing the Credential

-Issuing a credential in our protocol, consists of taking many signed credentials to create a batch (so that you pay a single Cardano fee).
-The batch is timestamped in the Cardano blockchain.
-For the sake of simplicity, we'll just get the relevant data without touching the Cardano network:
+In our protocol, issuing a credential involves creating batches of signed credentials (so that you only pay one Cardano fee).
+Batches are timestamped in the Cardano blockchain.
+For simplicity, we'll get the relevant data without touching the Cardano network:

 ```scala mdoc
   val (merkleRoot, merkleProof) = CredentialBatches.batch(List(signedCredential)) match {